 Key Features

-• AI Sales Assistant with performance tips
+• AI Sales Assistant with deal-risk alerts, performance insights, and suggested next steps

-• Visual sales pipeline with weighted forecasting
+• Visual sales pipelines with weighted forecasting and deal-rot alerts

 Best Salesforce Alternatives for Small Business